Crude oil dips below $93 ahead of Iran nuke talks

 (AP) - The price of oil dipped below $93 a barrel Tuesday, awaiting new cues from U.S. economic indicators, reports on crude stockpiles and the resumption of negotiations in Geneva on curbing Iran's nuclear program.

-By early afternoon in Europe, benchmark crude for May delivery was up 58 cents to $88.31 a barrel in electronic trading on the New York Mercantile Exchange.
-On Thursday, the Nymex contract for West Texas Intermediate rose $1.05 a barrel, or 1.2 percent.
+By early afternoon in Europe, benchmark U.S. crude for December delivery was down 28 cents at $92.75 a barrel in electronic trading on the New York Mercantile Exchange.
+The contract fell 81 cents to $93.03 on Monday.

 (Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)